zipluciano/react-node-tests/README.md

 # React + Node integrations

-Este repo destina-se a testes com React e Node.
-O foco é aprender sobre REST APIs em Node, e como interagir com React.
+This repo is for testing with React and Node.
+The focus is on learning about REST APIs in Node, and how to interact with React.